emanuel2718/algocli/README.md

 ## TODO:

+- [ ] Make the `n` font in the complexity section be italic
+- [ ] Think about whether to divide sorters and searchers or keep them together
 - [ ] Handle command line arguments
 - [ ] Hanlde user input errors
 - [ ] Handle different OS (Windows, Linux, MacOS)